WFSX-FM

-WFSX-FM (92.5 MHz, "92.5 Right All Along") is a commercial radio station licensed to Estero, Florida, and serving the Fort Myers-Naples area of Southwest Florida.
-It is owned by Sun Broadcasting and it airs a talk radio format.
-The radio studios and offices are on Bonita Beach Road in Bonita Springs.
+WFSX-FM (92.5 MHz, "92.5 Right All Along") is a commercial radio station licensed to Estero, Florida, United States, and serving the Fort Myers-Naples area of Southwest Florida.
+Owned by Sun Broadcasting, the station features a conservative talk format.
+The station's studios and offices are on Bonita Beach Road in Bonita Springs.

-WFSX-FM has an effective radiated power (ERP) of 20,500 watts.
-The transmitter is off Old 41 Road in Bonita Springs.
-WFSX-FM broadcasts using HD Radio technology.
-The HD2 digital subchannel carries Fox Sports Radio programming and feeds FM translators W290DB at 105.9 MHz and W277AP at 103.3 MHz.
+WFSX-FM's transmitter is located off of Old 41 Road in Bonita Springs.
+WFSX-FM broadcasts in HD Radio; the HD2 digital subchannel carries Fox Sports Radio and feeds FM translators W290DB at 105.9 MHz and W277AP at 103.3 MHz.